Italy's RAI journalists strike over budget streamlining, complain of censorship and media repression

 The strike came just days after the media watchdog group Reporters Without Borders downgraded Italy five notches in its annual index of press freedom.
 At No. 46 out of 180, Italy moved into the “problematic” category of countries alongside other EU members Poland and Hungary.

-Among other things, RSF cited reports of a proposed acquisition of Italy’s second news agency, AGI, by a lawmaker of the League party, a coalition partner in Meloni’s right-wing government.
+Among other things, RSF cited reports of a proposed acquisition of Italian news agency AGI by a lawmaker of the League party, a coalition partner in Meloni’s right-wing government.
 The lawmaker already controls three conservative dailies.
 Last month, AGI journalists went on strike to protest the proposed sale from state-controlled ENI.

 RAI television journalists, and RAI radio journalists two weeks ago, are protesting company budget tightening, including hiring freezes, job elimination by attrition and staff reorganization.
 They say the streamlining has the ultimate aim of “reducing RAI to becoming the megaphone of the government.”